shalivan/portfolio/src/pages/games/TheVanishingOfEthanCarter.md

 ---

-# The Vanishing of Ethan Carter
-> The Vanishing of Ethan Carter was created inhouse by 8 people team and is first IP by The Astronauts.
+The Vanishing of Ethan Carter was created inhouse by **8 people** team and is **first IP by The Astronauts**.
 Originaly we made it in Unreal 3, was later ported to Unreal 4 at PC, Xbox, Playstation and Nintendo Switch.
 With oneiric atmosphere and visuals that takes you to magical valley of Red Creek which was inspired by traditional Poland  scenery.
-Game was recived verry  warmly with 83 metascore and end up with over a million of copies sold.
-Also recive few prestige awards nominations and was honored with the BAFTA award in Game Innovation category.
+Game was recived verry  warmly with **83 metascore** and end up with over **a million of copies sold**.
+Also recive few prestige awards nominations and was honored with the **BAFTA award** in Game Innovation category.
 Some of my deeper development thoughts can be found on those few Astro blogposts:

 ## Articels